 You may be a person who likes to plan your Florida day trip around a particular theme.

-Most websites focus on locations when discussing day trips.
+Most websites and books focus on locations when discussing day trips.
 There is another way to find something to do.

 You may be interested in outdoor adventure, history, museums, nature centers, historic buildings, or any number of other themes.